Trading Taxes in the US

 A wash sale takes place when you trade a security at a loss, and then within thirty days either side of the sale, you, a partner, or a spouse purchase a ‘substantially identical’ instrument.
 If the IRS refuses the loss as a result of the rule, you will have to add the loss to the cost of the new security.
 This would then become the cost basis for the new security.

-For further guidance on this rule and other important US trading regulations and stipulations, see our rules page.
+For further guidance on this rule and other important US trading regulations and stipulations, see our guide to trading rules.

-So, how to report taxes on day trading?
-If you’re a trader, you will report your gains and losses on form 8949 and Schedule D. You can deduct only $3,000 in net capital losses each year.
+If you are a trader, you will report your gains and losses on form 8949 and Schedule D. You can deduct only $3,000 in net capital losses each year.
 However, if you’re married and use separate filing status then it’s $1,500.

 Schedule C should then have just expenses and zero income, whilst your trading profits are reflected on Schedule D. To prevent any confusion, it’s a useful tax tip to include a statement detailing your situation.